oracle/terraform-provider-oci/website/docs/r/generative_ai_endpoint.html.markdown

 The following attributes are exported:

 * `compartment_id` - The compartment OCID to create the endpoint in.
 * `content_moderation_config` - The configuration details, whether to add the content moderation feature to the model.
 Content moderation removes toxic and biased content from responses.
-It's recommended to use content moderation.
 	* `is_enabled` - Whether to enable the content moderation feature.
+	* `mode` - Enum for the modes of operation for inference protection.
+	* `model_id` - The OCID of the model used for the feature.
 * `dedicated_ai_cluster_id` - The OCID of the dedicated AI cluster on which the model will be deployed to.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - An optional description of the endpoint.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `generative_ai_private_endpoint_id` - The OCID of the Generative AI private endpoint to which this endpoint is attached to.
 * `id` - An OCID that uniquely identifies this endpoint resource.
 * `lifecycle_details` - A message describing the current state of the endpoint in more detail that can provide actionable information.
 * `model_id` - The OCID of the model that's used to create this endpoint.